vikrant-d1/fullstack-interview-resources/Typescript/readme.md

 };
 ```

-In this example, we're defining a function called handleClick that takes an event of type React.MouseEvent<HTMLButtonElement>.
-This type is a generic type that specifies the target element type for the event (in this case, a button element).

-We're then passing handleClick as a callback function to the onClick prop of a button element.
-This ensures that handleClick will be called whenever the button is clicked.

-When defining your event handlers, it's important to make sure that the event types match the element types that you're attaching the handlers to.
-For example, you can't attach a onChange handler to a div element, because divs don't have a change event.
-TypeScript can help catch these kinds of errors at compile time, which can save you time and effort debugging your code.

 ### 15. How do you handle asynchronous calls in a TypeScript React component?
-In a TypeScript React component, you can handle asynchronous calls in much the same way as you would in a regular React component.
+You can handle asynchronous calls in much the same way as you would in a regular React component.
 However, you can also take advantage of TypeScript's type-checking to ensure that you're handling the correct data types and that your asynchronous functions have the correct parameters and return types.

-Here's an example of how you might handle an asynchronous call in a TypeScript React component using async/await:

 ```javascript
 import React, { useState, useEffect } from 'react';